luischaparroc/printf/README.md

 ------------

 ### print_rev.c
-Function That Writes The String To Stdout In Reverse
+Function That Writes The String To Stdout In Reverse.
 ```c
 /* Indetifier : %r */
 ```